Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

 Study procedures were offered in English or Xhosa depending on the language preference of the mother.
 This study was approved by the relevant university Health Research Ethics Committees (University of Cape Town study number: 666/2021).
-Informed consent was collected from mothers on behalf of themselves and their infants.
+Informed consent was collected from mothers on behalf of vesthemselves and their infants.
 Demographic information, including maternal place of birth, primary spoken language, maternal age at enrollment, maternal educational attainment, and maternal income,